 - Albert Einstein

-And, adopting this definition, I tend to see things differently.
-I believe it is - I'm really sorry - in fact you guys who are completely mad.
+And, having adopted this definition, I tend to see things differently today.
+I believe it is - I'm really sorry - rather you guys who are completely mad.
 I know that you are laughing now.
 That you think „of course this is not the case, it’s clearly him who has lost his mind“.
-But, very interestingly, it is exactly this, your reaction right now which proves my point.
-It’s exactly this - immediate rejection of this idea which ultimately makes it’s realization possible.
+But, most interestingly, it is exactly this, your reaction right now, which proves my point.
+It’s precisely this immediate rejection of this idea which ultimately made its realization possible.

-• We instinctively consider a large group to be more competent than ourself (if you want to know more about this, read this article about the Asch Conformity Experiments)
+- We instinctively consider a large group to be more competent than ourself.
+This makes people accept a larger group's opinion, even if it's obviously nonsense (if you want to know more about this fascinating effect, read this article about the Asch Conformity Experiments)

 These cognitive biases are also known under the name bandwagon effect.